lcai2/STEA/README.md

 # Usage
 Use the following command:
 python main.py
 Before conducting unsupervised experiments, you need to run "get_unsup_seeds.py" to obtain unsupervised seeds.
 The obtained unsupervised seed file--"*.npy" is stored in the "simt" folder in the corresponding dataset folder.
-And the parameter "unsupervise"o need to be set to "True" in the "args.py".
+You also need to set the parameter "unsupervise" to "True" in the "args.py".
 # Acknowledgement
 We refer to the code of RREA.
 Thanks for their great contributions!
 # Citation